General Medical Council

 Regulating doctors, ensuring good medical practice

 All doctors pay a fee to register with the General Medical Council (GMC), and an annual retention fee (ARF) to remain on the GMC's Register of Medical Practitioners.
-We also charge fees for administering the PLAB test, and for Certification applications.
+We also charge fees for administering the PLAB test, and for specialist/GP applications.

 You can read more about our plans and how we use your fee in How we'll protect patients in 2013.